SpecFlowOSS/SpecFlow/docs/Installation/Installation.md

 For creating new projects, we recommend to use our [.NET templates](../Installation/Project-and-Item-Templates.html#creating-a-new-project-from-the-template).

-To improve your developing and scenario writing expierience, we recommend following VSCode extensions:
+To improve your developing and scenario writing experience, we recommend following VSCode extensions:

 * [Cucumber (Gherkin) Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) - for editing feature files
 * [.NET Core Test Explore](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) - for executing scenarios